GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
 >
 > ~ *George Boole*